 Hybrid Cloud – It is a combination of Public Cloud and Private Cloud.

-It offers very flexible and comprehensive benefit of both models.
+It offers a very flexible and comprehensive benefit of both models.

-- Scalable: you can increase your services starting from a Public cloud and Scale to Private as per demand.
+Scalable: you can increase your services from a Public cloud and Scale to Private as per demand.

-- Security: There are small chances of security breaching thru public cloud.
+Security: There are small chances of security breaching thru the public cloud.